wimb0/ufp/README.md

   -b, --filter-block-only
                         Only display entries for which the resulting action was BLOCK.
+  -l, --filter-limit-only
+                        Only display entries for which the resulting action was LIMIT BLOCK.
   -i, --filter-inbound-only
                         Only display entries which were initiated inbound to the logging host.